brilliantlabsAR/docs/micropython/update.md

 # Updating your Monocle firmware
 {: .no_toc }

+Firmware updates should be automatic if you're using the Web REPL at [repl.brilliant.xyz](https://repl.brilliant.xyz).

+Make sure you're on Google Chrome for Desktop, Android Chrome, or [Bluefy](https://apps.apple.com/us/app/bluefy-web-ble-browser/id1492822055) on iOS.

+---

-Follow this video to update your device.
+If that does work, you can follow this tutorial to update manually.
 The same steps are also described below.

 <div style="display: flex; justify-content: center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/-DYI3DfHPyw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>